 There are also more different approaches to using braces.
 For example, Six Month Smiles focuses treatment on just the cosmetic portion of your smile, allowing treatment to be done faster.
 To learn more about orthodontics and some of the terms used, visit our orthodontics glossary.

 Finally, they benefit from computer modeling and planning, which translates our sophisticated understanding into the optimal treatment plan for you.

-If you want to learn more about braces in Columbus, OH, or which orthodontics option is right for you, please call (614) 848-5001 or email us for an appointment at the Center for Family & Cosmetic Dentistry today.
+If you want to learn more about braces in Columbus, OH, or which orthodontics option is right for you, please call our Columbus, Ohio orthodontic dentist at (614) 848-5001 or email us for an appointment at Firouzian Dentistry today.